mmu-webdesign/l4-WPD-web-term-2/rwd-task-1.md

 ## Starting your portfolio page

 You are going to develop a single page portfolio.
-This one page introduces you to the basics of RWD (responsive web design) and further elements of page layout, typography, web design and coding.
+This one page introduces you to the basics of RWD (responsive web design), mobile first web development and further elements of page layout, typography, web design and coding.

 ## Getting started